In a perfect world, your web pages would rank on Google’s #1 page for every keyword.

-- 31.34% of total keywords rank under Local Pack SERP feature.
+- 31.34% of total keywords rank under the Local Pack SERP feature.

-Pro Tip: Enter web page URLs to SEMrush search box and find top organic keywords for particular pages.
+Pro Tip: Enter web page URLs to the Semrush search box and find top organic keywords for particular pages.
 Sprinkle those keywords on your articles to get more organic traffic.

 Search engine ranking is a very crucial aspect of SEO.
 Your website’s success might depend upon search engine ranking.

-As Google owns more than 95% worldwide search share market, you should take your close attention to Google ranking of keywords.
+As Google owns more than 95% worldwide search share market, you should take your close attention to Google’s ranking of keywords.

 By using an accurate Google rank checker, you can get an edge over the competition to find Google rankings of keywords and monitor daily ranking fluctuations.